MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/install-console.md

 ## Run setup

 1. Review the planning instructions.
 Then, right-click setup.exe for VMM > **Run as administrator**.
-2. On the main setup page, click **Install** and on the **Select features to install** page, select the **VMM console** check box, and then click **Next**.On the **Please read this notice page**, click **I agree with the terms of this notice**, and then click **Next**.
+2. On the main setup page, click **Install** and on the **Select features to install** page, select the **VMM console** check box, and then click **Next**.On the **Please read this notice page**, select the **I agree with the terms of this notice** check box, and then click **Next**.
-3. Review the information on the **Customer Experience Improvement Program** page, and then click **Next**.
+3. Review the information on the **Diagnostic and Usage Data** page, and then click **Next**.
 On the **Microsoft Update** page, select whether you want to use Microsoft Update, and then click **Next**.
 This page won't appear if updates are already installed.
 4. On the **Installation location** page, type an installation path for the VMM program files or use the default path, and then click **Next**.
 Setup checks that the computer meets the console installation requirements.
-5. On the **Port configuration** page, type the port that you want to use for the VMM console to communicate with the VMM management server, and then click **Next**. he port setting that you assign for the VMM console should match the port setting that you assigned for the VMM console during the installation of the VMM management server.
+5. On the **Port configuration** page, type the port that you want to use for the VMM console to communicate with the VMM management server, and then click **Next**.
+The port setting that you assign for the VMM console should match the port setting that you assigned for the VMM console during the installation of the VMM management server.
 The default port setting is 8100.
 Also, do not assign port number 5986, because it is preassigned.
 6. On the **Installation summary** page, review the settings and click **Install**.
 The **Installing features** page appears and displays the installation progress.
 7. On the **Setup completed successfully** page, click **Close** to finish the installation.
 Select **Open the VMM console when this wizard closes** to open the console after the wizard finishes.
 If setup does not finish successfully, consult the log files in the **%SYSTEMDRIVE%\ProgramData\VMMLogs** folder. **ProgramData** is a hidden folder.